avayang/Supervised_SentimentClassfication/README.md

-# Supervised Sentiment Classfication on IMDB Dataset
+# Sentiment Classfication on IMDB Dataset
-Sentiment classification using fine-tuned BERT with PyTorch
+Supervised sentiment classification using fine-tuned BERT with PyTorch

 Transformers package is from [huggingface](https://github.com/huggingface/transformers)